-A bleary-eyed Vienna stumbles out of Christmas to find itself clutching yet another glass of punch in one hand and, in the other, a plastic pig holding a four-leaf clover.
+A bleary-eyed Vienna stumbles out of Christmas to find itself clutching yet another glass of seasonal punch in one hand and, in the other, a plastic pig holding a four-leaf clover.
 The New Year markets are upon us.

 - Full of arts, crafts, food, and drink